 Applicants must live and/or work in Western Sydney.

-- Applicants must have a demonstrated commitment to playwriting.
+- Applicants must have a demonstrated commitment to playwriting or directing.

 - Successful applicants will be advised at the end of February 2020.

 - Applicants should be available to participate for the Program period, which runs from 21 March to 14 November 2020.

 - The successful applicants will need to pay a $100.00 membership fee.
 If you have an income issue, please email NTofP outlining this, for assessment.
 Please send emails to CBayley@nationaltheatreofparramatta.com.au

 It is expected that participants will commit to the following T & C’s and if participants do not, NTofP reserves the right to discontinue involvement in the program.
 Membership fees will not be reimbursed should this occur.

 It is expected that participants will commit to the following: